SkylineCommunications/dataminer-docs-connectors/connector/doc/RCN_Event_Router_Management.md

 After you have correctly initialized the connector as described above, you will find all daily events on the Events page.

-Events can be in following states:
+Events can have the following states:

 - *Pending*: A scheduled task has been created.